The Ellensburg repeater was installed today and should provide around 50 miles of I-90 Coverage from

 Blossom Hill in late May to early June pending

-to provide BM access.
+to enable BM access for the Gathering for 1 hour.
 Otherwise, it is PNW's

 portal to Brandmeister that will otherwise, not impact

 to PNW 2 for the weekly gatherings.
 Additional

 use is still to be worked out.
 This will enable